alexmilenkovich/alexmilenkovich.github.io/_pages/publications.md

 # Patents

+**9\. \[USPTO'26\]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for improving radiation tolerance of three-dimensional falsh memory," USPTO No.
+12592295, March 31, 2026.

-**8\. \[USPTO'25]** Biswajit Ray, Aleksandar Milenkovic, Md Raquibuzzaman, Matchima Buddhanoy "Systems and methods for sanitization of multi-level cell (MLC) memory," USPTO No.
+**8\. \[USPTO'25b\]** Biswajit Ray, Aleksandar Milenkovic, Md Raquibuzzaman, Matchima Buddhanoy "Systems and methods for sanitization of multi-level cell (MLC) memory," USPTO No.
 12307097, May 20, 2025.

-**7\. \[USPTO'25]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for improving radiation tolerance of memory," USPTO No. 12237032 February 25, 2025.
+**7\. \[USPTO'25a\]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for improving radiation tolerance of memory," USPTO No. 12237032, February 25, 2025.

-**6\. \[USPTO'23\]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for identifyng counterfeit memory," USPTO No. 12159053, December 03, 2024.
+**6\. \[USPTO'24\]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for identifyng counterfeit memory," USPTO No. 12159053, December 03, 2024.

-**5\. \[USPTO'23\]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for improving radiation tolerance of memory," USPTO No. 11762563, September 19, 2023.
+**5\. \[USPTO'23c\]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for improving radiation tolerance of memory," USPTO No. 11762563, September 19, 2023.

-**4\. \[USPTO'23\]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for improving radiation tolerance of three-dimensional flash memory," USPTO No. 11728004, August 15, 2023.
+**4\. \[USPTO'23b\]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for improving radiation tolerance of three-dimensional flash memory," USPTO No. 11728004, August 15, 2023.

-**3\. \[USPTO'23\]** Biswajit Ray, Aleksandar Milenkovic, "Random number generation systems and methods," USPTO No. 11620108, April 4, 2023.
+**3\. \[USPTO'23a\]** Biswajit Ray, Aleksandar Milenkovic, "Random number generation systems and methods," USPTO No. 11620108, April 4, 2023.

 **2\. \[USPTO'17\]** Emil Jovanov, Aleksandar Milenkovic, Mladen Milosevic, "Systems and methods for automatically quantifying mobility," USPTO No. 9706949, July 18, 2017.